DavidGGonzalez/Kickstarter-analysis/README.md

 Thanks to my previous analysis, Louise's play ***Fever*** came close to its fundraising goal in a very short period of time.
 Now, she wants to know how other campains have succeded in relation to their launch date and the goal they were set for.
 #
 ## Analysis and Challenges
 I need to concentrate my efforts in finding how the launch date had affected other funraising projects, but more specifically within the __Theater__ :performing_arts: category so it better corralate with Louise's needs.
+The only challenge was to pay attention to the details like selecting filter correctly depending on the request's needs.
 #
 ### Analysis of Outcomes Based on Launch Date
 Using the main data set, I have: